CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal-with-windows-2012R2.md

 ![Server Build](../images/adfs_saml_2012_05.png)

 After clicking "Next: Step 2" you will be taken to the "review blueprint" page.
-Once you have confirmed your choices, complete the deployment process by clicking "deploy blueprint", and wait for the new server to be built by the CenturyLink Cloud Blueprint engine.
+Once you have confirmed your choices, complete the deployment process by clicking "deploy blueprint", and wait for the new server to be built by the Lumen Cloud Blueprint engine.
 It may take up to 20 minutes and you can monitor progress in the queue.

 ![Blueprint Queue](../images/adfs_saml_2012_06.png)